 - Growth Hacking can be seen as a marketing funnel represented by Acquisition-Activation-Retention-Referral-Revenue

-- The first step to hacking growth is to identify who the target audience(stay laser focused) and where do they hang out
+- The first step to growth marketing is to identify who the target audience(stay laser focused) and where do they hang out

 - The next step is to identify the most relevant marketing channels based on the above analysis and divide your marketing efforts into tasks that can be done repeatedly